NABU Internet Adapter

 NABU Network Cable Summary

-The RS422 portion of the cable must be short as possible, or two twisted pairs if possible.
+The RS422 portion of the cable must be as short as possible, or two twisted pairs if possible.
 Also, keep the RS422 piece of cable away from AC power cords.
 The cable should be shielded to the GND pin of the DTech RS422 adapter only.
 Lastly, I advise using a MIDI cable to avoid having to solder the tiny pins of a DIN-5 connector.
 This cable is the lifeline for your NABU, so do not chance a poor-quality effort.
+If you use a MIDI cable, it won't be a twisted pair, so keep it short.
+If you need a longer-distance cable, consider extending the USB portion and not the RS422 portion (unless it is a twisted pair).

 *Note: GND should only be connected to the shield on one end.
 If your cable is grounded on the DTECH connector, do not connect the shield to the outer rim of the DIN connector.
 Why?